The Beth Lists

 Picture

-We've laughed about it for years.
-You can't drive by without looking up to see the We chatted with our waitress wearing her sailor hat and made a toast to the nude mermaid mural nearby.
+We arrived in the afternoon and climbed the steps inside a musty stairwell.
+There were some colorful characters on the Poop Deck's deck.
+We chatted with our waitress who wore a sporty sailor hat.
+We made a toast to the nude mermaid mural nearby.
 But we couldn't bring ourselves to order food at a place with poop in the name.

 Hotel Galvez